fledge-iot/fledge-filter-asset/docs/index.rst

   - **remove**: This action will be passed a datapoint name as an argument or a datapoint type.
 A datapoint with that name will be removed from the asset as it passed through the asset filter.
 If a type is passed then all data points of that type will be removed.

+  - **flatten**: This action will flatten nested datapoint structure to single level.

+  - **datapointmap**: Map the names of the datapoints within the asset.
+In this case a third property is included in the rule object, "map".
+This is an object that maps the current names of the data points to new names.

+In addition a *defaultAction* may be included, however this is limited to *include* and *exclude*.
+Any asset that does not match a specific rule will have this default action applied to them.
+If the default action it not given it is treated as if a default action of *include* had been set.

-.. list-table:: Supported data types
+.. list-table:: Supported data types for "remove" action
    :header-rows: 1

    * - Data type
      - Details
    * - INTEGER
      - Integer number
+   * - FLOATING
+     - Maps to FLOAT
+   * - NUMBER
+     - Both integer and floating point values
+   * - NON-NUMERIC
+     - Everything except integer and floating point values
    * - STRING
      - String of charcters
-   * - FLOAT_ARRAY
-     - float array
    * - DP_LIST
-     - datapoint list
+     - Datapoint list
+   * - DP_DICT
+     - Datapoint dictionary
    * - IMAGE
-     - Image data
+     - Image
+   * - FLOAT_ARRAY
+     - Float array
    * - 2D_FLOAT_ARRAY
      - Two dimensional float array
-   * - NUMBER
-     - Both integer and floating point values
-   * - NON-NUMERIC
-     - everything except integer and floating point values
-   * - FLOATING
-     - Maps to FLOAT
    * - BUFFER
      - Maps to DATABUFFER
    * - ARRAY